makerdao/mips/MIP10/mip10.md

 **MIP10c5: List of Active Oracles**
 A list component that is kept-up-to-date with the currently active Oracles and their properties.

-**MIP10c6: Process for Community Data Model Update Request**
+**MIP10c6: Process for Data Model Update Request**
-A process component that defines the method and template for the community to update a Data Model.
+A process component that defines the method and template to request to update a Data Model.

 **MIP10c7: Process to Update Oracle Data Model (OT)**
 A process component that defines the method and template for the Oracle Team to update the Data Model of an asset pair.